-I) Banks should carefully go through all the reporting formats.
-There are altogether five reporting formats viz. i) Manual reporting of cash transactions ii) Manual reporting of suspicious transactions iii) Consolidated reporting of cash transactions by Principal Officer of the bank iv) Electronic data structure for cash transaction reporting and v) Electronic data structure for suspicious transaction reporting which are enclosed to this circular.
+- I) NBFCs should carefully go through all the reporting formats.
+There are altogether five reporting formats prescribed for a banking company viz. i) Manual reporting of cash transactions ii) Manual reporting of suspicious transactions iii) Consolidated reporting of cash transactions by Principal Officer of the bank iv) Electronic data structure for cash transaction reporting and v) Electronic data structure for suspicious transaction reporting which are enclosed to this circular.
 The reporting formats contain detailed guidelines on the compilation and manner/procedure of submission of the reports to FIU-IND.
-It would be necessary for banks to initiate urgent steps to ensure electronic filing of cash transaction report (CTR) as early as possible.
+NBFCs are advised to adopt the format prescribed for banks with suitable modifications.
+It would be necessary for NBFCs to initiate urgent steps to ensure electronic filing of cash transaction report (CTR) as early as possible.
 The related hardware and technical requirement for preparing reports in an electronic format, the related data files and data structures thereof are furnished in the instructions part of the concerned formats.
-However, banks which are not in a position to immediately file electronic reports may file manual reports to FIU-IND.
-While detailed instructions for filing all types of reports are given in the instructions part of the related formats, banks should scrupulously adhere to the following:
+However, NBFCs which are not in a position to immediately file electronic reports may file manual reports to FIU-IND.
+While detailed instructions for filing all types of reports are given in the instructions part of the related formats, NBFCs should scrupulously adhere to the following: - (a) The cash transaction report (CTR) for each month should be submitted to FIU-IND by 15th of the succeeding month.
+While filing CTR, individual transactions below rupees fifty thousand may not be included;

-- (a) The cash transaction report (CTR) for each month should be submitted to FIU-IND by 15th of the succeeding month.
-While filing CTR, individual transactions below rupees fifty thousand may not be included; - (b) The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
+- (b) The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
 The Principal Officer should record his reasons for treating any transaction or a series of transactions as suspicious.
 It should be ensured that there is no undue delay in arriving at such a conclusion once a suspicious transaction report is received from a branch or any other office.
-Such report should be made available to the competent authorities on request; - (c) The Principal Officer will be responsible for timely submission of CTR and STR to FIU-IND; - (d) Utmost confidentiality should be maintained in filing of CTR and STR to FIU-IND.
-The reports may be transmitted by speed/registered post, fax, email at the notified address; - (e) It should be ensured that the reports for all the branches are filed in one mode i.e. electronic or manual: - (f) A summary of cash transaction report for the bank as a whole may be compiled by the Principal Officer of the bank in physical form as per the format specified.
-The summary should be signed by the Principal Officer and submitted both for manual and electronic reporting. - 7.
-Banks may not put any restrictions on operations in the accounts where an STR has been made.
-However, it should be ensured that there is no tipping off to the customer at any level. - 8.
-These instructions are issued under Section 35A of the Banking Regulation Act, 1949 and Rule 7 of Prevention of Money-laundering (Maintenance of Records of the Nature and Value of Transactions, the Procedure and Manner of Maintaining and Time for Furnishing Information and Verification and Maintenance of Records of the Identity of the Clients of the Banking Companies, Financial Institutions and Intermediaries) Rules, 2005.
+Such report should be made available to the competent authorities on request; - (c) The Principal Officer will be responsible for timely submission of CTR and STR to FIU-IND; - (d) Utmost confidentiality should be maintained in filing of CTR and STR with FIU-IND.
+The reports may be transmitted by speed/registered post, fax, email at the notified address; - (e) It should be ensured that the reports for all the branches are filed in one mode i.e. electronic or manual; - (f) A summary of cash transaction report for the NBFC as a whole may be compiled by the Principal Officer of the NBFC in physical form as per the format specified.
+The summary should be signed by the Principal Officer and submitted both for manual and electronic reporting. - 8.
+NBFCs may not put any restrictions on operations in the accounts where an STR has been made.
+However, it should be ensured that there is no tipping off to the customer at any level. - 9.
+These instructions are issued under Sections 45K and 45L of the Reserve Bank of India Act, 1934 and Rule 7 of Prevention of Money-laundering (Maintenance of Records of the Nature and Value of Transactions, the Procedure and Manner of Maintaining and Time for Furnishing Information and Verification and Maintenance of Records of the Identity of the Clients of the Banking Companies, Financial Institutions and Intermediaries) Rules, 2005.
 Any contravention thereof or non-compliance shall attract penalties.